Resources for Storytelling & Video tips

 STEP THREE: CHANGE

 In most powerful stories we see the character go through some sort of change or reach a new level of insight or clarity.
-In the case of our runner, she might decide that taking control of her life and living her how do we find meaning, ourselves, in the stories that matter to us?
+In the case of our runner, she might decide that taking control of her life is more self-fulfilling than pleasing her parents.
+A question that might be imposed is how do we find meaning, ourselves, in the stories that matter to us?

 STEP FOUR: CLOSURE